segmentstream-com/segmentstream-com.github.io/_docs/events/completed-transaction.md

 order: 2
 ---

-The `Completed Transaction` event must be pushed to the `digitalData.events` array when the page informing the user about a sucessfully created order is loaded ("Thank you" page).
+The `Completed Transaction` event must be pushed to the `digitalData.events` array when the page informing the user about a successfully created order is loaded ("Thank you" page).

 #### From the site code / when using AJAX
 In some cases, it's necessary adding the `Completed Transaction` event from the site code: